Automattic/newspack-migration-tools/docs/users-helper.md

 # Users Helper
 This class exists so that we can get and create users in a consistent way.
-It takes care to enusre that `user_login`, `user_nicename`, and `user_email` are unique and valid.
+It takes care to ensure that `user_login`, `user_nicename`, and `user_email` are unique and valid.
 The idea is that _all_ migration code that creates users should use this class for consistency.

 ## Unique identifier for users
 The class will save a meta value on created users and try to use that to get users.
 A unique identifier that you pass when creating the user will be your "handle" on the user for the rest of the migration.

 The unique identifier is stored in user meta with the key that can be found in the `UsersHelper::UNIQUE_IDENTIFIER_META_KEY` constant.
 Note that it is your job to ensure that the unique identifier is unique in the data you are migrating – the code will help you check that.
-It can be any string you choose – as long as its unique for the user.
+It can be any string you choose – as long as it's unique for the user.
 See the `create_or_get_user()` or `get_user_by_unique_identifier()` methods for more information.

 ## Getting users
 There are a couple of different methods that can get a user.